webyrd/imperishable-wonderland/perishable/wills-big-bad-boring-braindump-on-relational-programming/book.md

 ### Peano, and how it is good for increment and decrement

-### "Oleg arithmetic" [TODO <- include FLOPS paper, Prolog version, mk version, talk about proofs, decidability, performance, lazy vs. non-lazy, partally-instantiated numerals and which numbers they can represent, etc.]
+### "Oleg arithmetic" [include FLOPS paper, Prolog version, mk version, talk about proofs, decidability, performance, lazy vs. non-lazy, partally-instantiated numerals and which numbers they can represent, etc.]

 ### CLP(FD)  cKanren, core.lgic, etc.